OceanBioME/OceanBioME.jl/paper/paper.md

 \autoref{fig2} shows a simple column model with an OCDR intervention (macroalgae growth) added after a warm-up period, which increases the carbon export of the system.

 ![Here we show the results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
-We then add kelp (500 frond / m² in the top 50 m of water) in December of the 3ʳᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as well as a change in the phytoplankton growth cycle.
+We then add kelp (500 frond / m² in the top 50 m of water) in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as well as a change in the phytoplankton growth cycle.
-Figure made with `Makie` [@makie]. \label{fig2}](column_example.png)
+Figure made with `Makie.jl` [@makie]. \label{fig2}](column_example.png)

 The biologically active particles built into ``OceanBioME.jl`` are particularly useful for OCDR applications.
 Accurate carbon accounting is essential for assessing the effectiveness of OCDR strategies.